sieve-data/tbpn-twitter-bot/README.md

 You will need to get keys for the X api from your X developer portal.
 Additionally you will need OpenAI, Perplexity, and Elevenlabs keys for writing scripts and generating audio.

+You will also need to download the TBPN overlay, you can get that from this [link](https://storage.googleapis.com/sieve-public-data/overlay.mov).

 Deploy the create podcast function to your sieve acount.

 - Login to sieve with your sieve API key with `sieve login`